Teaching staff for the Master's in Economic Law

 http://www.malodepince.com/

 Jean-Louis Respaud is a senior lecturer at the University of Montpellier.
-A recognized specialist in distribution law, he is co-author with Daniel Mainguy and Stéphane Destours of the distribution law column in La Semaine juridique.
-He is also the author of books and articles on domestic and European economic law (distribution, competition and consumer law) and the law of obligations (contracts and liability).
-He teaches distribution and business contract law.
+A recognized specialist in distribution law, he is co-author with Daniel Mainguy and Stéphane Destours of the distribution law column in La Semaine Juridique.
+He is also the author of books and articles on domestic and European economic law (distribution, competition, and consumer affairs) and contract law (contracts and liability).
+He teaches distribution law and business contracts.

 Stéphane Destours is a senior lecturer at the Faculty of Law and Political Science in Montpellier.
-He teaches law on anti-competitive practices, restrictive competition practices, merger law and commercial planning.
-He is the author of a thesis on competition law, as well as numerous articles, booklets and notes on competition law, both public and private.
-He is co-author with Daniel Mainguy and Jean-Louis Respaud of the distribution law column in the Semaine juridique.
+He teaches anti-competitive practices, restrictive practices, merger law, and commercial urban planning.
+He is the author of a thesis on competition law and numerous articles, booklets, and notes on competition law, both public and private.
+He is co-author with Daniel Mainguy and Jean-Louis Respaud of the distribution law column in La Semaine Juridique.

-Rémy Cabrillac is Associate Professor at Montpellier Law School.
-He chairs the Faculty's Private Law Section.
-A recognized specialist in contract law, both in France and abroad, he is the author of numerous books and articles on codification and contract law.
+Rémy Cabrillac is an associate professor at the Montpellier Law School.
+He chairs the Private Law Section.
+A civil law expert and renowned specialist in contract law both in France and abroad, he is the author of numerous books and articles on codification and contract law.

 http://www.laboratoiredroitprive.fr

-Carine Jallamion is an associate professor at Montpellier Law School, where sheteaches legal history,heads the College of Law and co-directs the DU in arbitration law.
+Carine Jallamion is an associate professor at the Montpellier Law School.A professor of legal history, sheheads the law college and co-directs the university diploma program in arbitration law.
 She is a recognized specialist in the history of arbitration law.
 She teaches arbitration law.

 https://carinejallamion.wordpress.com/

-Julien Roque is a lecturer at Paul Valéry University.
-He has written a thesis on the obligations of principals and teaches international trade law.
-Julien Roque is Director of the Clinique Juridique de Montpellier.
+Julien Roque is a senior lecturer at Paul Valéry University.
+He wrote a thesis on the obligations of principals and teaches international trade law.
+Mr. Julien Roque is Director of the Montpellier Legal Clinic.

-Marie Pierre Dumont Lefrand is an Associate Professor at Montpellier Law School.
-She is head of the DJCE and a recognized specialist in business law, with a particular focus on security interests and commercial leases.
+Marie Pierre Dumont Lefrand is an associate professor at the Montpellier Law School.
+She heads the DJCE (Diploma in Corporate Law) program and is a recognized specialist in business law, particularly security law and commercial lease law.

-Alice Turinetti holds a PhD in private law and is a post-doctoral fellow at UMR 5815 Dynamiques du Droit.
+Alice Turinetti holds a PhD in private law and is a postdoctoral researcher at UMR 5815 Dynamiques du Droit.
 She is currently working on drone and machine law as part of a research contract funded by the Fond Unique Interministériel (FUI 17).
-She defended her thesis, entitled "La normalisation.
-Etude en droit économique" on December 17, 2014, under the supervision of Mr. Jean-Louis RESPAUD.
+She defended her thesis, entitled "Standardization.
+A study in economic law" on December 17, 2014, under the supervision of Mr. Jean-Louis RESPAUD.

-Cathie-Sophie Pinat is a lecturer in Private Law at the Université Lumière Lyon II.
-Her thesis, entitled "Le discours de l'avocat devant la Cour de cassation", was supervised by Professors Daniel Mainguy and Alexandre Vialla.
+Cathie-Sophie Pinat is a Senior Lecturer in Private Law at Lumière Lyon II University.
+Her thesis focuses on "the lawyer's speech before the Court of Cassation" and was supervised by Professors Daniel Mainguy and Alexandre Vialla.

-Mathilde Cayotisa lecturer at the Université Paul-Valéry - Montpellier III.
-She defended her thesis, entitled "Le préjudice économique pur", on November 24, 2016, under the supervision of Professor Daniel Mainguy.
+Mathilde Cayot isa senior lecturer at Paul-Valéry University – Montpellier III.
+She defended her thesis, entitled "Pure economic loss," on November 24, 2016, under the supervision of Professor Daniel Mainguy.

-Edmond Baranes is Professor of Economics at the University of Montpellier, and co-director of the "Competition and Regulation" division of UMR LAMETA.
-He is Director of the Industrial and Network Economics Master's program at the Faculty of Economics.
-Specializing in competition policy and sector-specific regulation (digital, energy, transport, healthcare), he teaches a wide range of courses on competition economics, pricing strategies and investment decisions.
+Edmond Baranes is Professor of Economics at the University of Montpellier and co-head of the "Competition and Regulation" division of the LAMETA joint research unit.
+He is Director of the Master's program in Industrial Economics and Networks at the Faculty of Economics.
+Specializing in competition policy and sectoral regulation (digital, energy, transport, health), he teaches numerous courses in competition economics, pricing strategies, and investment decisions.
 He regularly publishes articles in journals and contributes to expert reports.
-As part of CDCM's training courses, he teaches economic analysis of competition law.e-mail: edmond.baranes@umontpellier.fr
+As part of the CDCM's training programs, he teaches economic analysis of competition law.
+Email: edmond.baranes@umontpellier.fr

-Gilles N'Goala is Professor at the University of Montpellier, Institut Montpellier Management (MOMA).
-He is also Vice-President of the French Marketing Association (afm).
-See his CV here
+Gilles N’Goala is a professor at the University of Montpellier, Montpellier Management Institute (MOMA).
+He is also Vice President of the French Marketing Association (afm).
+View his CV here

 http://www.montpellier-management-university.fr/

-lise Poillot is Professor of Civil Law at the University of Luxembourg.
-She is a recognized specialist in European law, particularly European consumer law.
+lise Poillot is a professor of civil law at the University of Luxembourg.
+She is a recognized expert in European law, particularly European consumer law.

 http://wwwfr.uni.lu/fdef/droit/equipe/elise_poillot

-Michel Astruc was Mediator for GDF SUEZ from his appointment in November 2005 untilJuly 1,2014.
-Following the cessation of his activity for GDF SUEZ, he was appointed honorary member of the Club des Médiateurs.
-From Europe to Brazil, Morocco to Mexico, he has been involved in improving the GDF SUEZ Group's mediation system, supporting the creation of various mediation systems in several countries, and promoting quality mediation through numerous studies, presentations and symposia.
-Today, he is continuing his work through various studies and projects to promote mediation and contribute to its development.
-He also teaches the practice of mediation.
+Michel Astruc served as Ombudsman for GDF SUEZ from his appointment in November 2005 untilJuly 1, 2014.
+Following the termination of his activities for GDF SUEZ, he was appointed honorary member of the Club des Médiateurs (Ombudsmen's Club).
+From Europe to Brazil, Morocco to Mexico, he has been involved in improving the GDF SUEZ group's mediation system, supporting the creation of various mediation systems in several countries, and promoting high-quality mediation through numerous studies, presentations, and conferences.
+He continues his work today through various studies and projects to promote mediation and contribute to its development.
+He also teaches mediation practice.

 François Béroujon is a magistrate at the Bordeaux Administrative Court.
 He wrote his thesis on the application of consumer law to public service managers.
-He has since written numerous articles and commentaries on consumer law.
+Since then, he has authored numerous articles and commentaries on consumer law.
 He teaches public law.

-Christophe Blondeaut is a lawyer at dlj et associés in Montpellier.
-He holds a post-graduate diploma (DEA) in Community and European law from the University of Montpellier, and teaches residential leasing law.
+Christophe Blondeaut is a lawyer in Montpellier with the firm dlj et associés.
+He holds a postgraduate degree in Community and European law from the University of Montpellier and teaches residential tenancy law.

-Jérôme Coulombel is General Counsel of the Carrefour Group's Litigation Department.
+Jérôme Coulombel is Legal Director of the litigation department at Carrefour Group.
 He teaches dispute resolution mechanisms in the retail sector.

-Christine Corrieri is Director of the Consulting Department at the French Advertising Standards Authority (ARPP).
-A former student of the CDCM, she teaches advertising self-regulation by advertisers, agencies and media.
+Christine Corrieri is Director of the Advisory Service at the French Advertising Regulatory Authority (ARPP).
+A former student at the CDCM, she teaches self-regulation practices for advertisers, agencies, and media outlets in advertising.

-Caroline Duclercq is a member of the Paris Bar and a partner at Altana.
-A long-time associate of Serge Lazareff, she joined Altana in 2012.
-A specialist in arbitration, she co-directs the DU arbitration program at Montpellier's Faculty of Law and Political Science.
+Caroline Duclercq is a lawyer at the Paris Bar and a partner at Altana Law Firm.
+She worked with Serge Lazareff for many years before joining Altana in 2012.
+A specialist in arbitration, she co-directs the arbitration university diploma program at the Montpellier Faculty of Law and Political Science.
 She teaches arbitration practice.

 https://www.altanalaw.com/avocat/caroline-duclercq

-Nicolas Genty is a partner at EY Société d'avocats (Ernst & Young).
-He is in charge of the Contracts - Competition - Distribution practice in France.
-Over the past 25 years, he has built up significant experience in advising companies on French and European distribution, competition and consumer law.
+Nicolas Genty is a partner at EY Société d’avocats (Ernst & Young).
+He is responsible for contracts, competition, and distribution activities in France.
+For more than 25 years, he has developed significant experience in advising companies on French and European distribution, competition, and consumer law.
 He advises companies during negotiations between suppliers and distributors.
-He is also involved in setting up and organizing customers' distribution networks, negotiating and drafting their commercial and industrial contracts, and promoting their sales.
-He regularly advises companies on competition law issues.
-With Philippe Duvocelle, he is the author of "Relations fournisseur-distributeur: Sécuriser et valoriser les négociations commerciales" (DS.
+He also assists with the creation and organization of clients' distribution networks, the negotiation and drafting of their commercial and industrial contracts, and their sales promotion.
+He regularly advises companies on competition law.
+He is the co-author, with Philippe Duvocelle, of the book "Relations fournisseur-distributeur : Sécuriser et valoriser les négociations commerciales" (DS.
 Lamy).
 He teaches commercial negotiation to students.

-Yann le Targat is a member of the Montpellier Bar.
-He assists the firm's clients in matters of intellectual property and NICT in the development of their business, as well as in any litigation they may be involved in.
-He has particular expertise in the field of payment methods and services, having advised on the creation of a payment institution operating in Luxembourg and France.
-He also specializes in consumer law, and in particular in litigation relating to the TEG (gross interest rate) on loans.
-It is this latter, particularly rich experience that he passes on to his students.
-He was also behind the creation of the Centre d'Arbitrage de la Méditerranée, which reports to the Languedoc-Roussillon Chamber of Commerce and Industry.
+Yann le Targat is a lawyer at the Montpellier Bar.
+He assists the firm's clients in matters of intellectual property and ICT in the context of the development of their business and in any litigation they may be involved in.
+He has particular expertise in payment methods and services, having acted as counsel in the creation of a payment institution based in Luxembourg and France.
+He also works in consumer law, particularly in litigation relating to the annual percentage rate (APR) in credit matters.
+It is this latter experience, which is particularly rich, that he passes on to students.
+He is also behind the creation of the Mediterranean Arbitration Center, which is part of the Languedoc-Roussillon Chamber of Commerce and Industry.

-Boris Ruy is a member of the Lyon Bar.
+Boris Ruy is a lawyer at the Lyon Bar.
 He has been a partner at FIDAL since 2015.
-He is a project manager in the Competition-Distribution Department: contract, competition and distribution law, commercial and criminal business litigation - arbitration; assistance with competition investigations (simple investigations, visit and seizure operations) and other administrative investigations.
+He is a project manager in the Competition and Distribution Department, specializing in contract law, competition and distribution law, commercial and criminal litigation, arbitration, and assistance with competition investigations (simple investigations, searches and seizures) and other administrative investigations.

 He teaches litigation practice.